-Existing law requires an intern to receive an average of at least one hour of direct supervisor contact for every 10 hours of client contact in each setting and authorizes an intern working in a governmental entity, a school, college, or university, or a nonprofit and charitable institution to obtain up to 30 hours of the required weekly direct supervisor contract via two-way, real time videoconferencing.
+Existing law requires an associate clinical worker or an intern to receive an average of at least one hour of direct supervisor contact for every 10 hours of client contact in each setting and authorizes an associate clinical worker or an intern working in a governmental entity, a school, college, or university, or a nonprofit and charitable institution to obtain up to 30 hours of the required weekly direct supervisor contract via two-way, real time videoconferencing.

-This bill would delete that 30-hour limit and would require an intern to receive at least one additional hour of direct supervisor contact for every week in which more than 10 hours of face-to-face psychotherapy, as defined, is performed in each setting in which experience is obtained.
+This bill would delete that 30-hour limit and would require an associate clinical worker or an intern to receive at least one additional hour of direct supervisor contact for every week in which more than 10 hours of face-to-face psychotherapy, as defined, is performed in each setting in which experience is obtained.